(Photo source: Reptilianul / Hasnas from Radu Miclescu's Archive)

-In 1984, Elsa Miclescu died during a terribly harsh winter.
-There was no difference in temperature outside the house in the winter of 1984 than in.
+Elsa Miclescu died during the terribly harsh winter of 1984.
+There was no difference in temperature outside the house that winter than in.
 So many were condemned to the cold that year.
 Elsa caught a chill and there wasn't a doctor who could get to her.
 She died during the night, admiring Mirea's painting on the salon ceiling.
 For the colonel, it was an immense loss.
 He loved her for so many reasons, amongst them, her artistic talent, courage and patriotism.

 It is important to mention here that Professor Florescu managed to intercede on his family's behalf.
 For the last four years of his life, although very thin, weak, his clothing in tatters and increasingly more immobile due to his war-wound and subsequent limp, Colonel Miclescu had food on his table.
 Through Professor Florescu, the American embassy personnel provided the old colonel, who lived just around the corner, with food and any necessary medicines he may have needed.